AntonioTorres23/OpenGL_Notes/Advanced Data.md

 By telling OpenGL we're finished with the pointer operations via `glUnmapBuffer`, OpenGL knows you're done.
 By un-mapping, the pointer becomes invalid and the function returns `GL_TRUE` if OpenGL was able to map your data successfully to the buffer.

-Using `glMapBuffer` is useful for directly mapping data to
+Using `glMapBuffer` is useful for directly mapping data to a buffer